Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Heading into the fourth quarter, we also launched a new ordering partnership with Facebook.
 Through this partnership, Facebook users can order Chipotle from local restaurants using popular delivery services such as Grubhub and delivery.com, among others.
 While it's way too soon to have a sense for how this ordering option will be received, it is very consistent with our belief in finding innovative partnerships to make it more convenient for guests to engage with Chipotle through channels that they choose.

-In addition to the Facebook partnership, during the quarter, we completed the integration of all of our delivery partners into Smarter Pickup Times and we are looking to add as many as four delivery partners between now and the end of the year.
+In addition to the Facebook partnership, during the quarter, we completed the integration of all of our delivery partners into Smarter Pickup Times, and we are looking to add as many as four delivery partners between now and the end of the year.
 While still fairly new, we are encouraged by the potential of these third-party delivery partnerships, as delivery orders were up 33% in the third quarter.

 We are also confident that catering has the potential to be a sustained growth driver for Chipotle.
 Over the last year, we launched several improvements to catering, including online ordering, payment, and delivery.
 Customer response is strong, with catering sales increasing 14% in the quarter.
 And there is much more we can do with this channel.